The next time you’re in Los Angeles and looking for something to do, check out some wallet-friendly favorites. (Photo: Almy)

 Drink a Glass or Two

-The California State Assembly may soon legalize the already widespread practice of offering a complimentary glass of wine or beer to customers at barber shops and beauty salons, like Evolutions in Pasadena.
+You can partake in the widespread practice of drinking a complimentary glass of wine or beer at barber shops and beauty salons, like Evolutions in Pasadena.

 Until then, take a tour and get a free tasting at Los Angeles’s oldest vintner, the San Antonio Winery, just north of downtown.
 You can consume all the white wine you want at the frequent Friday night art openings in Culver City and at Bergamot Station in Santa Monica.
 Look out for events at the Pacific Design Center in West Hollywood, where guests are served cocktails in high-end furniture showrooms.